adbrucker/authorarchive/README.md

 ## Installation

-Copy `authorarchive.sty` and the directory `icons` in a directory that is searched by LaTeX (e.g., either your `texmf` tree or the local directory with your main LaTeX file).
+Copy `authorarchive.sty` in a directory that is searched by LaTeX (e.g., either your `texmf` tree or the local directory with your main LaTeX file).

 ## Usage